alessandromeo/alessandromeo.github.io/cross-architecture.md

 ![Cross Architecture - Implementing DDD](Alessandro Meo Cross Architecture - Implementing DDD.png)

-Implementing a DDD approach with the **Cross Architecture** leads to a design much similar to the one produced by the *Onion/Clean Architectures*, as highlighted by the "Application Core" box, which recalls one of their typical concepts.
+Implementing a DDD approach with the **Cross Architecture** leads to a design much similar to the one produced by the *Onion/Clean Architectures*, as highlighted by the *Application Core* logical area, which recalls one of their typical concepts.

 On the other hand, with respect to the *Onion/Clean Architectures*, the **Cross Architecture** adds:
 * constraints about the references between SW blocks; e.g.: the *Application Interface* can only interact with the *Application Services* and the *Core Model*, while the *Core Services* get "hidden" by the *Application Services*; this is a different from the *Onion/Clean Architectures* where all the "inner" blocks can be referenced by the "outer" blocks;